Abstract art: Abstraction in Paris and London

 During the 1930s Paris became the host to artists from Russia, Germany, the Netherlands and other European countries affected by the rise of totalitarianism.
 Sophie Tauber and Jean Arp collaborated on paintings and sculpture using organic/geometric forms.
 The Polish Katarzyna Kobro applied mathematically based ideas to sculpture.
 The many types of abstraction now in close proximity led to attempts by artists to analyse the various conceptual and aesthetic groupings.
 An exhibition by forty-six members of the Cercle et Carré group organized by Joaquín Torres-García assisted by Michel Seuphor contained work by the Neo-Plasticists as well as abstractionists as varied as Kandinsky, Anton Pevsner and Kurt Schwitters.
 Criticized by Theo van Doesburg to be too indefinite a collection he published the journal Art Concret setting out a manifesto defining an abstract art in which the line, color and surface only are the concrete reality.
 Abstraction-Création founded in 1931 as a more open group, provided a point of reference for abstract artists, as the political situation worsened in 1935, and artists again regrouped, many in London.
 The first exhibition of British abstract art was held in England in 1935.
 The following year the more international Abstract and Concrete exhibition was organized by Nicolete Gray including work by Piet Mondrian, Joan Miró, Barbara Hepworth and Ben Nicholson.
-Hepworth, Nicholson and Gabo moved to the St. Ives group in Cornwall to continue their 'constructivist' work.
+Hepworth, Nicholson and Gabo moved to the St. Ives in Cornwall to continue their constructivist work.